f24816/minecraft-discord-bot/README.md

-# Discord Bot to start Minecraft Server
+# Discord Bot for managing Minecraft Servers
 This bot checks for react emoji on a certain discord message, if they are enough of x emoji (check script) it starts the server.
+It also stops the server automatically.

 It has some basic configuration:
 ```python